akveo/nebular/docs/articles/auth-install.md

 ```

 We also specified a `forms` key, which configures available options for the Auth Components.
-We'll leave it empty for now and get back to it in the [Configuring UI](#/docs/auth/configuring-ui) article.
+We leave it empty for now and get back to it in the [Configuring UI](#/docs/auth/configuring-ui) article.

 4) Next, we need to configure Auth Components routes, let's add those into your `app-routing.module.ts`: